Famous Food In Taiping

 From authentic Chinese, Malay, and Indian cuisine, this quaint little town has a lot to bring to the table.

-Read on as we list out the 17 most notable food in Taiping, so you’ll know just what to eat while you’re here!
-In addition to the best Taiping cafes.
+Read on as we list out the 17 most notable eateries, so you’ll know just what to eat while you’re here!

 1. Ansari Famous Cendol